Biological Physics: Selected Projects

-Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot ( http://knots.mit.edu ).
-Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered recently during a diploma thesis in our group (see figure on the left).
-Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, chromatin and proteins.
-On this topic, we collaborate with theory groups at MIT and an experimental group at the MPI for Polymer Research.
+Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot.
+Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered during a diploma thesis in our group (see figure on the left).
+Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, proteins and chromatin.
+On the latter, we collaborate with an experimental biochemistry group from Cambridge University to unravel the structure of DNA in the cell nucleus.
 If you are interested in interdisciplinary investigations at the frontier of physics, mathematics and molecular biology, please contact Peter Virnau.

 Selective interactions between biomolecules play an essential role in biological systems.
 Without selective recognition of antigens by corresponding antibodies, for example, the immune system could not work efficiently.
 One of the most salient features of molecular recognition is the fact that biomolecules often discriminate very accurately between many different but structurally similar interaction partners which are also present in a heterogeneous biological system.

 Our studies aim at an understanding of the basic and universal mechanisms of recognition processes between biomolecules in an heterogeneous environment.
 In order to identify and investigate these basics mechanisms we develop idealised coarse-grained models.
 These models neglect those details which are particular for a specific system and are thus constructed to represent generic types of recognition processes.
 The thermostatic and dynamical properties of the models are then analysed with numerical and analytical methods from statistical physics.
 For more information, please contact Friederike Schmid.